alexanderlange53/svars/README.md

 ![](figs/data_viz.png)

 First, the reduced form VAR needs to be estimated, for instance using the vars package, and the user needs to store the resulting object.
-Afterwards, the user chooses a method from the svars package to estimate the structural VAR form.
+Subsequently, the user chooses a method from the svars package to determine the structural matrix.
 The choice of the method usually depends on the data structure, for more details see the help file `help(svars)`.
 For illustration, we use the identification by means of non-Gaussian maximum likelihood.

 ```r
 reduced.form <- vars::VAR(USA, lag.max = 10, ic = "AIC" )